The Healthiest Spinach Artichoke Dip On The Planet | Vegan Oil Free

 If you’re feeling fancy, scoop it into a dish and top it with some roasted red bell peppers.
 If you’re making some party bites for an occasion, scoop some onto cucumber slices and top with half a cherry tomato.
 You could also cut some mini sweet peppers in half and fill them with the dip.
 Celery boats are another great way to enjoy this recipe!

 We also like to spread the dip on an Ezekial tortilla, roll it up, and slice it into bite-sized pinwheels.
 If you don’t want anything to come between you and your dip, just put a little in some fancy spoons and serve it that way!

 There are so many creative ways you could present this dip.
 Let us know how you like to jazz it up by sharing a photo of your version on Instagram and tagging us @wellyourworld!

 We hope you enjoy making this as much as we did!

 A classic party favorite you can whip up in no time flat.

 1 15 oz. can chickpeas, drained and rinsed

 1 12 oz. bag frozen artichoke hearts, thawed

 ½ cup nutritional yeast

-Drain the spinach and squeeze to remove excess water.
-Add it to the food processor and pulse it for a few times just to mix it together.
+Drain the spinach and squeeze to remove as much excess water as possible.
+Then, throw the spinach to the food processor and pulse it a few times just to mix it together.
 Don't over-do it!